circleci/circleci-docs/jekyll/_cci2/getting-started.md

       - checkout
       - run: echo "A more familiar hi"
       - attach_workspace:
-          # Must be absolute path or relative path from working_directory
+          # Must be an absolute path or a relative path from working_directory
           at: my_workspace

       - run: |